beezee/ex_compose_streams/README.md

 Your next\_stream\_fn should use the value to determine which stream to return, and that stream will be used to drop the next value.

-Function returns an array of streams with the n dropped items distributed among them as determined by the next\_stream\_fn
+Drop returns an array of streams with the n dropped items distributed among them as determined by the next\_stream\_fn

+Take returns a plain list of values, taken from any of the list of streams as determined by the next\_stream\_fn